jbilcke-hf/ai-comic-factory/README.md

 However the project isn't a monolithic Space that can be duplicated and ran immediately: it requires various components to run for the frontend, backend, LLM, SDXL etc.

-If you try to duplicate the project, you will see it requires some variables:
+If you try to duplicate the project and open the `.env` you will see it requires some variables:

 - `LLM_ENGINE`: can be either "INFERENCE_API" or "INFERENCE_ENDPOINT"
 - `HF_API_TOKEN`: necessary if you decide to use an inference api model or a custom inference endpoint
 - `HF_INFERENCE_ENDPOINT_URL`: necessary if you decide to use a custom inference endpoint
-- `RENDERING_ENGINE`: can only be "VIDEOCHAIN" for now, unless you code your custom solution
+- `RENDERING_ENGINE`: can only be "VIDEOCHAIN" or "REPLICATE" for now, unless you code your custom solution
 - `VIDEOCHAIN_API_URL`: url to the VideoChain API server
 - `VIDEOCHAIN_API_TOKEN`: secret token to access the VideoChain API server
+- `REPLICATE_API_TOKEN`: in case you want to use Replicate.com
+- `REPLICATE_API_MODEL`: optional, defaults to "stabilityai/sdxl"
+- `REPLICATE_API_MODEL_VERSION`: optional, in case you want to change the version

 In addition, there are some community sharing variables that you can just ignore.
 Those variables are not required to run the AI Comic Factory on your own website or computer (they are meant to create a connection with the Hugging Face community, and thus only make sense for official Hugging Face apps):